michalroziel/stillstories/src/content/about.md

 title: About me
 ---

-### Hi, I'm Michal Roziel 👋
+### Hi, I'm Michał Roziel 👋

-I've been a photographer for over 10 years ! : )
+I've been a sailor for over 10 years ! : )